Colour & Typography

 Why Lubalin Matters

-Lubalin taught us that typography is about more than just about readability.
+Lubalin taught us that typography is about more than just readability.
 It's about feeling.
-He showed us that letters could evoke emotions as powerful as any painting or photograph.
+He demonstrated that letters could evoke emotions as powerful as those evoked by any painting or photograph.

 🚀 Pro Tip: Next time you're working on a design, ask yourself: “What emotion am I trying to convey?”
 Then, let that guide your typographic choices.